araicabenjamin/natours/README.md

 # natours
-Example website coded through online course
+Example website coded through online course.

 ## Technologies
 HTML-5, CSS3, Javascript.
 This is a responsive website (mobile and desktop application)